DattatrayBodake25/django-project/README.md

-# Django Full Stack Data Engineer Demo Project
+# Django Full Stack Data Engineer Project

 ## Overview
 This is a demo project built with **Django**, **PostgreSQL**, and **Django REST Framework** to showcase full-stack data engineering skills.
 The project demonstrates: